frankaceves/dogFinder/README.md

 ## Usage
 * No pre-work needed.
 Just build and run (use Master branch).
-* Upon launch, click the reload button to show a random dog photo.
+* Upon launch, a random dog photo will load.
+Click the reload button to show another random dog photo.
 * Click the Breed or Sub-breed button to view information about the current dog photo.
 * Add current dog to a list of favorites by clicking the heart shaped button.
+You can also remove the current dog from your list of favorites by clicking on the heart shaped button again.
 * Click the "Favorites" tab to view a table collection of favorited dogs.
+Swipe to delete dogs from your Favorites list.

 ## Acknowledgements